microsoft/TypeScript-Handbook/pages/Triple-Slash Directives.md

-These are single-line comments, as per the language specification, containing a single XML tag.
+Triple-slash directives are single-line comments containing a single XML tag.
 The contents of the comment are used as compiler directives.

 Triple-slash directives are **only** valid at the top of their containing file.